Hypercontracts: The theory of hypercontracts

-Similarly, we assume the existence of a second, partial binary operation which is the right adjoint of composition.
-This is the quotient \eqref{eq:quotientDef} for the component theory.
+Similarly, we assume the existence of a second, partial binary operation that is the right adjoint of composition: the \textit{quotient} \eqref{eq:quotientDef} for the component theory.
 Given two components $\cmp$ and $\cmp'$, the quotient, denoted $\cmp \cmpQuotient \cmp'$, is the largest component $\cmp''$ satisfying $\cmp' \cmpComposition \cmp'' \le \cmp$.
 In other words, it gives us the largest component whose composition with $\cmp'$ is a subcomponent of $\cmp$.